How much does an air conditioning cost in Brisbane?

 Our Methodology

 Prices on this page are compiled from publicly available cost guides, leading tradie marketplaces, peak industry body data, and individual tradesperson websites across Australia.
 We cross-reference ranges from multiple sources and adjust for city-specific cost differences based on advertised rates, salary data, and cost-of-living indicators.
-Our guides are independently produced — we don't employ tradespeople and have no commercial relationship with any service provider.
+Our price guides are produced independently.
+Pricing is compiled from public quotes, industry rate guides, and marketplace data, and no tradesperson can influence a published figure.
 All prices are estimates and will vary based on your specific job.
 Always get multiple quotes.
-Last reviewed April 2026.
+Last reviewed July 2026.
 Read our full methodology →